mrTimofey/frontizer/README.md

 Create files "assets/js/main.js" and "assets/styles/main.styl".

+Default configuration is stored in "config.deafult.json".
+You can create "config.json" file and reqrite any option from default configuration.

+Configuration options are:
+* appPort - application port
+* livereloadPort - port for livereload server

 ## Starting and CLI

 Open console and change current directory to the project than execute